Valentine Charles Browne, 5th Earl of Kenmare1

 Last Edited=13 Apr 2011

-He was invested as a Privy Counsellor (P.C.).2 He held the office of Member of Parliament (M.P.).2
+He was appointed Privy Counsellor (P.C.)2 He held the office of Member of Parliament (M.P.)2

 Children of Rt.
 Hon.
 William Saunders Sebright Lascelles and Lady Caroline Georgiana Howard